Sprinkles and Sprouts

 WE HAVE MOVED HOME!!!!!!

-After a few very busy weeks we are finally back at ‘Rickety Cottage’.
-Although it isn’t really that rickety any more!
+After a few very busy weeks we are finally back at 'Rickety Cottage'.
+Although it isn't really that rickety any more!
 Not that I am complaining!
-It is bright, airy and a wonderful replacement to the house I fell in love with!
+It is bright, airy and a wonderful replacement to the rickety house I first fell in love with!

 These Moroccan chicken skewers are a must.
 They are simple to make, taste delicious and are pretty much zero effort!
 The hardest job you have is pushing the chicken onto a skewer!
 All the work is done by the wonderful mix of spices that take plain chicken into a taste explosion!
 Served for dinner or as nibbles with drinks on game day!!!
 These are perfect for all the family.